VirgilSecurity/virgil-ratchet-x/README.md

 }
 ```

-During the initialization process, using Identity Cards and `rotateKeys` method we generate special Keys that have their own life-time:
+During the initialization process, using Identity Cards and the `rotateKeys` method we generate special keys that have their own life-time:

-* **One-time Key (OTK)** - each time someone wants to create session with user, single one-time key is obtained and discarded from the server.
+* **One-time Key (OTK)** - each time chat participants want to create a session, a single one-time key is obtained and discarded from the server.
-* **Long-term Key (LTK)** - rotated periodically (daily or monthly based on the application developer's security considerations) and is signed with the Identity Private Key.
+* **Long-term Key (LTK)** - rotated periodically based on the developer's security considerations and is signed with the Identity Private Key.

 ## Peer-to-peer Chat Example
-In this section you'll find out how to build a peer-to-peer chat using Virgil Ratchet SDK.
+In this section you'll find out how to build a peer-to-peer chat using the Virgil Ratchet SDK.

 ### Send initial encrypted message
-Let's assume Alice wants to start communication with Bob and wants to send the first message:
+Let's assume Alice wants to start communicating with Bob and wants to send the first message:
 - first, Alice has to create a new chat session by running the `startNewSessionAsSender` function and specify Bob's Identity Card
 - then, Alice encrypts the initial message using the `encrypt` SDK function
-- finally, Alice has to store generated session locally.
-The Ratchet SDK doesn't store and update sessions itself.
-That's why you need to use the `storeSession` SDK function for storing the chat sessions.
+- finally, The Ratchet SDK doesn't store and update sessions itself.
+Alice has to store the generated session locally with the `storeSession` SDK function.

 ```swift
 import VirgilSDKRatchet